heroku/heroku-buildpack-pgbouncer/README.md

 - `PGBOUNCER_LOG_DISCONNECTIONS` Default is yes
 - `PGBOUNCER_LOG_POOLER_ERRORS` Default is yes
 - `PGBOUNCER_STATS_PERIOD` Default is 60
+- `PGBOUNCER_SERVER_RESET_QUERY` Default is empty when pool mode is transaction, and "DISCARD ALL;" when session.

 For more info, see [CONTRIBUTING.md](CONTRIBUTING.md)